Alucardz18/Uber-Rides-/README.md

 - MONTH: mapped month label from date
 - DAYS: mapped weekday name from date

+  # 🔑 Key Findings from Uber Rides Data Analysis
+1. Trip Purpose and Category
+- Primary Demand: The majority of rides were booked for business purposes.
+- Top Purposes: The most common reasons for booking a ride are for Meetings and Meal/Entertainment.
+- Correlation: The encoded Business and Personal ride categories were highly negatively correlated, which confirms that a trip is typically classified as one or the other.
+Other features showed little to no strong correlation.

+2. Time-Based Trends
+- Peak Time of Day: The majority of trips occurred during the Afternoon (10 AM – 5 PM), suggesting peak usage during standard business hours.
+- Seasonal Drop: Ride counts were irregular across the months, but there was a distinct drop in ride frequency during November, December, and January, which the analysis attributed to winter.

+3. Distance and Usage Patterns
+- Average Distance: Most cabs were booked for short distances, primarily around 4–5 miles.
+- Distance Range: The majority of all rides fell within the 0–20 miles range.
+- Long Trips: Rides exceeding 20 miles had negligible counts, indicating the service is overwhelmingly used for shorter, local travel.

 # Visualization :bar_chart:
 1. Categorical Distributions
     * Count of rides by CATEGORY